 KANSAS CITY, Mo. — Aidan O'Connell was scanning the field, eyeing the Kansas City Chiefs' defense for any clues to the coverage and pressure he would see on the pivotal upcoming snap.

-The Las Vegas Raiders' quarterback lifted his right leg and he looked to the left with 16 seconds left on the fourth-quarter clock Friday at GEHA Field at Arrowhead Stadium.
+The Las Vegas Raiders' quarterback lifted his right leg as he waited for wide receiver Jakobi Meyers to get set with 16 seconds left on the fourth-quarter clock Friday at GEHA Field at Arrowhead Stadium.

-It was third-and-3 at the Chiefs' 32-yard line, close enough for a go-ahead field-goal try but the Raiders wanted to gain a few more yards.
+It was third-and-3 at the Chiefs' 32-yard line, close enough for a go-ahead field-goal try but the Raiders wanted to run a few more seconds off the clock before sending Daniel Carlson out to try and win it.

-Instead, Jackson Powers-Johnson snapped the ball when O’Connell lifted his leg.
-The QB wasn’t looking and the ball caromed off his right arm.
+Instead, Jackson Powers-Johnson snapped the ball when O'Connell wasn’t looking.
+It caromed off his right arm and bounced free on the Arrowhead grass.

 “I’m pretty sure he was trying to make a pre-snap check to one of his wideouts," linebacker Nick Bolton said.
 "They seemed to have some kind of miscommunication and hiked the ball early.
 The ball kind of fell on the ground.
 The quarterback fell on it.
 It kind of squirted out the back by his feet.
 I was in the right place at the right time and got the ball.”